dmalzl/counhto/README.md

 The `-p` argument specifies the number of cpus to use for processing however this only has an effect if more than one samples are supplied.

-The output for each sample will then be written to the specified output directories and will have the following structure
+counhto then counts UMIs per HTO and automatically performes tag assignment using cellrangers Jibes algoritm (see [cell multiplexing documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/algorithms/cellplex) for more info).
+The output for each sample will then be written to the specified output directories where the barcodes.tsv file contains the tag assignment information.
+The directory has following structure
 ```
 /path/to/outputdir/
 |__
-   |__barcodes.tsv  # filtered barcodes
+   |__barcodes.tsv  # filtered barcodes with tag assignment information
    |__features.tsv  # names of the HTOs as specified in the feature_ref.csv file
    |__matrix.mtx    # MatrixMarket formated count matrix of shape n_barcodes x n_HTOs
 ```